ewzeng/cs-notes/gitbook/computer_security/buffer-overflow-defense.md

 ASLR stands for address space layout randomization.
 The idea is that randomize the starting points of the stack, heap, and code.
 This way, even if the attacker is able to introduce malicious code into memory, the attacker might not know where the malicious code is.
 This prevents ROP and return-into-libc attacks.

-In fact, the current state-of-art defense (implemented by all major operating systems) is ASLR with N^X. Attacking such systems often require first finding a vulnerability that leaks information about addresses, and then doing a ROP attack.
+In fact, the current state-of-art defense (implemented by all major operating systems) is ASLR with W^X. Attacking such systems often require first finding a vulnerability that leaks information about addresses, and then doing a ROP attack.
 (For more information of bypassing ASLR, see the paper *ASLR Smack & Laugh Reference* by Tilo Muller.)